baller70/riseasoneaauparentapp/prd.md

 ### 1.2 Product summary
 The Rise as One Basketball Program Management App is a comprehensive web-based platform designed to streamline the administration of youth basketball programs.
 The application serves as a centralized hub for managing parent relationships, payment processing, contract administration, and communication workflows.

-Built with modern web technologies including Next.js, Prisma, and AI integration, the platform provides intelligent automation features that enhance operational efficiency.
-The system incorporates advanced AI capabilities for risk assessment, personalized communication generation, and predictive analytics to help program administrators make data-driven decisions.
+Built with modern web technologies including Next.js, Prisma, Clerk authentication, and OpenAI integration, the platform provides intelligent automation features that enhance operational efficiency.
+The system incorporates advanced AI capabilities powered by OpenAI's GPT models for risk assessment, personalized communication generation, and predictive analytics to help program administrators make data-driven decisions.

 The application addresses the complex needs of basketball program management by providing tools for parent onboarding, payment plan management, contract lifecycle management, automated communication workflows, and comprehensive reporting and analytics.